missourivalleyambulance/missourivalleyambulance.github.io/_posts/2017/2017-08-10-Macrumors-iPhone-8-Dummy-Hands-On.md

 ---
 layout: video
 show_meta: true
-title: "Macrumors’ Goes Hands On With iPhone 8"
+title: "Macrumors Goes Hands On With iPhone 8"
 subheadline: ""
 teaser: "Macrumors’ hands on video with a dummy model for the purported iPhone 8/Pro"
 categories: